Trantect/blog/_posts/2013-05-20-iSCSI-Root.md

 published: true
 layout: post
 title: iSCSI Root (part 1)
 categories:
   - blog
 tags:
   - iSCSI
   - ipxe
   - diskless environment

 ---

-## What is iSCSI-Root?
+## What is iSCSI-Root
-iSCSI-Root is an solution to build an diskless desktop computing environment supporting multiple OSes from Trantect.
+iSCSI-Root is an iSCSI based diskless desktop computing solution from Trantect.
+It supports both Linux and Windows (as client instances).
+The centralized storage leads to great scalibilties and flexibilities, and also easy backup solutions.
+With giga-bit ethernet, the performance is good enough comparing the common desktop environment.

-## How does it work?
+## How does it work
-iSCSI-Root use below tools to achieve the goal.
+Following packages and solutions are applied for iSCSI-Root:

 * [iPXE](http://ipxe.org/)
 * [iSCSI Enterprise Target(iet)](http://iscsitarget.sourceforge.net/)
 * [lvm](http://tldp.org/HOWTO/LVM-HOWTO/)

-## How to setup?
+## How to setup
 ### Requirements
-In the iSCSI-Root system, there are three kinds of server:
+Three categories of services are applied for iSCSI-Root:

-* TFTP/iPXE server
+* TFTP/iPXE services
-* dhcp server
+* DHCP service
-* iSCSI server
+* iSCSI service

 It is unnecessay to host them in seperate machines.
-You can host some of them in one machine according your needs.
-The below is the scheme using in Trantect currently.
+It's up to you to orgnized these services.
+Following is the overview of current Trantect deployment.

-* host dhcp sevice in a route(OpenWrt).
+* DHCP sevice hosted at a MIPS based WiFi route (OpenWrt).
-* host tftp/iPXE, iSCSI services in a PC(Ubuntu).
+* TFTP/iPXE, iSCSI services at a PC (Ubuntu Server).

-For better performance, you can use gigabit ethernet in serve machines and desktop client machines to make the network faster.
+For better performance, gigabit ethernet is recommended for iSCSI server and desktop clients.

 ### Configuring your DHCP server for iPXE booting
-To let the client booting right, we need to configure dhcp service to route client correctly.
+To boot a client, DHCP service needs to be configured correctly.

-In Trantect, we use an route(OpenWrt installed) as the dhcp server. so we add config in /etc/config/dhcp.
+In Trantect, we use an route(OpenWrt installed) as for DHCP service.
+So we added configurations to /etc/config/dhcp.

 <pre><code>config 'boot'
         option 'networkid' 'ipxe-booted'